-26. REGULATORY REQUIREMENT
+20. REGULATORY REQUIREMENT

-The Dodd-Frank Act requires the registration of "swap dealers" and "major swap participants" with the CFTC (collectively, "Swaps Entities").
 The Company is a registered swap dealer and, accordingly, is subject to the minimum capital requirements of the CFTC pursuant to 17 Code of Federal Regulations ("CFR") § 23.101.

 Under these rules, the Company is required to maintain minimum capital of: